davidainslie/aws-certified-solutions-architect-associate/docs/ec2.md

     - Image rendering
     - Genomic sequencing
     - Algorithmic trading engines
+  - Use spot instances for stateless, fault-tolerant or flexible applications:
+    - Applications such as big data
+    - containerised workloads
+    - CI/CD
+    - high performance computing (HPC)
+    - and other test and development workloads
+  - You must first chose a `maximum spot price` e.g. $1 an hour - If spot prices go above this, you have `2 minutes` to choose whether to stop of terminate your instance.
+  - You can use `spot block` to avoid your spot instance being terminated (when price is above your maximum) for between 1 to 6 hours.
+  - Services you DONT want to run on spot instances:
+    - Persistent workloads
+    - Critical jobs
+    - Databases
+  - In order to run spot instances, you issue a `spot request` which contains the likes of `maximum price` and `number of instances required`.
+  - And you cannot just stop instances, you will have to first issue a `cancel request`.
+  - You can also issue a `spot fleet request` (a collection of spot instances and optionally on-demand instances), which will try and match the target capacity with your price restraints.
 - Dedicated
   - A physical EC2 server dedicated for your use - The most expensive option.
   - Compliance: Regulatory requirements that may not support multi-tenant virtualisation i.e. where underlying hardware is shared with other AWS customers which we can't have due to compliance.